 J. Jaime Caro

-On behalf of the German health technology assessment agency, Jaime proposed an innovative approach to the assessment of health technologies, involving the efficiency frontier.
+On behalf of the German health technology assessment agency, Dr. Caro proposed an innovative approach to the assessment of health technologies, involving the efficiency frontier.
 As part of his work with governments, he has helped the World Bank Institute and the InterAmerican Court for Human Rights address the growing problem of Supreme Courts overriding health care system decisions and ordering them to provide treatments that had been considered unwarranted.
-After leading the ISPOR-SMDM Good Modeling Practices Task Force, Jaime also chaired the Quality Assurance for Modeling Studies Task Force.
-Jaime is co-chair of the ISPOR Science and Research Committee and has been awarded the Marilyn Dix Smith Leadership Award.
+After leading the ISPOR-SMDM Good Modeling Practices Task Force he also chaired the Quality Assurance for Modeling Studies Task Force, Dr. Caro is co-chair of the ISPOR Science and Research Committee and has been awarded the Marilyn Dix Smith Leadership Award.
 In 2021, he will co-chair the ISPOR international meeting in Montreal.